greg-js/wdn/README.md

 ```
 npm install -g wdn
 ```

-(note: if you installed Node and npm with your package manager and not with `nvm`, you will probably need to `sudo` it)
+(read [this](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md) or install [nvm](https://github.com/creationix/nvm) if you find you need `sudo` to install global packages and dislike it)

 Then put this in your `.bashrc`/`.zshrc`: